godBADTRY/godBADTRY.github.io/_tabs/about.md

 order: 4
 ---

 Sup!
-Im **BADTRY** Im a pentest student and infosec enthusiastic who want reach the OSCP.
-To achieve this I play CTFs on platforms like Hack The Box, Try Hack Me, Hack My VM, etc...
+Im **BADTRY** Im a pentest student and infosec enthusiastic who want reach the OSCE3.
+To achieve this I play CTFs on platforms like Hack The Box, Try Hack Me, Vulnlab, etc...
 Also I enjoy developing my owns tools(scripting).
 - - -
 My purpose of this blog is to post my owns tools and write ups to have a cheatsheet and helping people with his progress.
 - - -